 1/2 tsp. fresh ginger, diced

-If you like a sweeter smoothie, you could add a half a banana, a little all-fruit jam, or some honey.
+If you like a sweeter anti inflammatory smoothie, you could add a half a banana, a little all-fruit jam, or some honey.
 You can sub in other greens foraged from your yard as well.
 Try violets earlier in the season, as well as lambsquarters or chickweed.

 There are quite a number of other edible and medicinal weeds worth knowing about.
 I highlight several of them in this post on weeds you can eat.

 Bottoms up!
-If you try this recipe, leave a note in the comments and tell me what you thought.
+If you try this anti-inflammatory smoothie recipe, leave a note in the comments and tell me what you thought.

 **Be sure to read instructions on weed identification carefully before foraging for wild edibles.** Steve Brill warns when looking for purslane: